 3. Watch Out!
 That Octopus Is Venomous…

 ALL octopuses are venomous, but only two known species contain a powerful neurotoxin called tetrodotoxin (TTX)– Can you name them both?
+(Answers at the bottom of this blog!)

 One milligram of TTX can kill a person, making it one of the most known potent natural toxins!
 To put one milligram in perspective— it’s smaller than the period at the end of this sentence.